The Birth Order Bias

 Youngest child stereotypes cannot be explained as them being different from the norm, because they have never been any scarcer than middle- or oldest children.
 They can also not be explained as the result of more conservative beliefs, because in a world where it is virtuous to have a sibling, that is not possible without a youngest child.
 While they could be explained as senior members criticizing junior ones, even this argument will not make sense in the future.

-Speaking of winner traits, nostalgia often revolves around the idea that “back then” had more substance than “today.” (“They don’t make them like this anymore!”)
 When it comes to the idea of birth order in the future, it’ll be clear the idea had no substance.
 The concept won’t validate jealousies the same way it used to.
 Everyone will be vulnerable in their own way.
 Proudly exclaiming you’re an oldest or middle child won’t fix that.
 Saying you’re a sinful only or youngest child won’t show the same awareness and sensitivity.
 What siblings will look to instead is the only child’s script of not having to deal with siblings to accomplish the same goal — as well as only children’s “loser” traits.
-In the future, it’ll be clear the whole concept of birth order was really about jealousy — specifically, the jealousy of siblings.
-The idea had no substance.
+In the future, it will be clear the whole concept of birth order was really about jealousy — specifically, the jealousy of siblings.

 If we were to ask ourselves why youngest and only children were seen as sinners, while oldest and middle children got to be saints, the most reasonable explanation is competition and jealousy were at play.
 It makes sense.
 Human beings compete with each other (as evidenced by slut-shaming).
 Siblings compete with each other too — on both a micro and macro level.
 Everyone wants to be regarded as Most Worthy, because it validates jealousies and enables us to get away with competitive behavior — which is all vital to our survival.

 The fact the Birth Order Bias exists indicates people must agree with one side or another, otherwise everyone loses.
 Middle children, who can agree with both older and younger sibling scripts, win when they pick a side and agree with older sibling scripts — at the expense of invalidating their own jealousies — and it is better for the whole system when they do.
-We want the system to be unstable — for there to be a bias — because it means a majority of people will escape being sinners and losers.
+We want the system to be unstable — for a bias to exist — because it means a majority of people will escape being sinners and losers.
 Otherwise, everyone’s a sinner and a loser, and the system remains stuck.

 Only children might always feel like losers to kids with siblings, but their losing will end there.
 Kids with siblings are losing in two directions now, being unable to validate their jealousies to each other, and having to rely on the only child, while only children are losing in one.
 If you’re having to make a choice based on what makes you lose less, then it’s not a question of values, but power dynamics.
 It’s clear which side is more desirable, and even more people will choose to have one child.

 So-called sibling virtues: negotiating, sharing, considering others’ needs, and not being self-centered are virtues regardless of time period.
 The data show now, and it will become clearer as only child numbers grow, that siblings never had a corner on them.
-Rather, they acted as gimmicks to detract from rather sinful sibling behavior, and make kids with siblings feel better about sibling battles and losing those battles.
-In fact, those very virtues, when siblings talk about them in the future, will sound weak and vulnerable, not righteous.
-And it will be those very traits that inspire only children to discuss their own vulnerabilities in the future, rather than agree they’re sinners like what they did in the past.
+Rather, they acted as gimmicks to detract from rather sinful sibling behavior and make kids with siblings feel better about sibling battles and losing those battles.

 Today, kids with siblings become saints by touting their own virtues and tearing only children down.
 In doing so, they cancel out both “sinner” and “loser” personas.
 In the future, once only children form the majority, they will become saints by calling attention to what they don’t have, and still maintain their “loser” persona.
 If, at no point in time, do only children ever become saints by speaking to their own virtues, or tearing siblings down, it means kids with siblings were shaming only children out of a desire to stroke their own ego all this time.
 It means only-child shaming was about jealousy and competition, and so was shaming the youngest child.